Skip to main content

 Dates and guest count can be changed on booking sites

-Paranormal Tip: Book rooms great hall (thomas seckford for the best chance of supernatural encounters!
+Paranormal Tip: Book rooms near great hall and tudor corridors (sir thomas seckford's primary manifestation areas) for the best chance of supernatural encounters!

 Contact Details